jusss/BluetoothConnect/README.md

 # How to Use for Archlinux
+1. connect to wifi, bluetooth and wifi on same chip, so need wifi is on
+2. pair android and archlinux
+3. open app, choose archlinux device name, press home button to put app on backgroup
+4. forget device on archlinux (or android, just one is ok)
+4. on andriod, app switcher, back to app
+6. now it pop pair up dialog, pair it!

-pair and connect not same thing in archlinux, if you pair it, but it may not be connected, you have to connect by right click on it 'connect', on windows 10, in the settings, after pair, it will auto be connected, the important thing is run this app and then connect it, you can't connect it before this app run, systemctl start lightdm, or systemctl start bluetooth; blueman-applet; blueman-manager
-1. pair android and archlinux
+-- pair and connect not same thing in archlinux, if you pair it, but it may not be connected, you have to connect by right click on it 'connect', -- on windows 10, in the settings, after pair, it will auto be connected, -- the important thing is run this app and then connect it, you can't connect it before this app run, -- systemctl start lightdm, or systemctl start bluetooth; blueman-applet; blueman-manager -- 1. pair android and archlinux
-2. open this app choose archlinux device name
+-- 2. open this app choose archlinux device name
-3. forget archlinux device name in android
+-- 3. forget archlinux device name in android
-4. archlinux blueman-manager right click on android device name, choose 'connect'
-5. pair each other
+-- 4. archlinux blueman-manager right click on android device name, choose 'connect' -- 5. pair each other
-6. it works
+-- 6. it works

 # Reference
 https://github.com/ginkage/wearmouse<br/>